News

 Skills and capabilities to match renewable energy upscaling

-In response to the IPCC report, the International Renewable Energy Agency last year outlined three pillars to address the current barriers to progress and signpost the way forwards in global clean energy, in its World Transitions Outlook:
+In response to the most recent IPCC Assessment Report on climate change, the International Renewable Energy Agency last year outlined three pillars to address the current barriers to progress and signpost the way forwards in global clean energy, in its World Transitions Outlook:

 1. Building the necessary infrastructure and investing at scale in grids, and both land and sea routes, to accommodate new production locations, trade patterns and demand centres;